 National and state economic policies can greatly affect business creation and the direction they take after launching.
 For insight into the ways in which different measures impact business, we asked a panel of experts to address the following key questions:

-- Do you believe that the economic policies being enacted thus far by the Biden administration will promote new-business development?
+- Do you believe that our current economic policies promote new business development?

 - Are tax breaks and other incentives to encourage new businesses on net a good or bad investment for states?